Process Control Oil Sands Energy Automation Machine Learning Data Analytics System Identification Fault Detection

-Our research activities mainly focus on process control and data analytics.
+Our research activities mainly focus on process control, machine learning and data analytics.
 Specifically, the research activities in process control includes control performance assessment, state estimation, fault diagnosis and soft sensing.
 The research activities in data analytics include process identification, Bayesian inference, process monitoring, data-based optimization and machine learning.
-Our research outcomes have been widely applied in industrial processes particularly oil sands processes.
+Our research outcomes have been widely applied in industrial processes.

 Everyone in a process plant, from plant managers to engineers to technicians, relies on a massive amount of data, which plays a significant role in daily analysis and decision making.
 Common process control practice is to develop models based on data and then controllers with the aid of process knowledge.
 But as modern process data has increased in dimensionality, diversity and complexity, traditional analytical tools have been unable to keep up with this onslaught of complex data.
 High dimensionality of data and irregularities during data collection pose many challenges in modeling, analysis and control design, thereby casting serious doubt on the validity of traditional techniques.
 As a result, the process control research community is under ever increasing pressure to deliver analytic tools to cope with the challenges of the modern day practices of the process industries.
 Responding to this pressure and motivated by the real-life challenges faced by process industries, we endeavor to provide a solution to fundamental problems encountered in process identification, fault detection and soft sensing in the presence of high dimensionality and irregularities in modern datasets.
 Our research program will develop new analytics techniques by which this enormous amount of data can be fruitfully utilized, to achieve safe and intelligent process operations.